-Year after year, motor vehicle accidents continue to take the lives of thousands of U.S. teens.
+Motor vehicle accidents claim the lives of thousands of U.S. teens each year.
 That’s why it’s vital for young people to treat driving as a privilege that comes with great responsibility.

 3. Remove Distractions

 The National Highway Traffic Safety Administration reports that most crashes result from distracted driving.
 Distractions such as drowsiness, texting or phone calls, noisy or overly active passengers, eating, multi-tasking, and drowsiness all result in unsafe driving conditions.
 Reduce or remove these types of distractions while on the road so you can focus on keeping yourself and your passengers safe while driving.

 4. Maintain Distance

 Rear-end collisions make up a substantial portion of total injury crashes.
 Knowing what’s around your car in addition to what’s ahead will make you a more proactive driver.
 Allow plenty of space between you and the car in front of you so you can brake or change lanes as needed.
 Be sure to check your mirrors every 15 to 30 seconds to detect and respond to hazards quickly, and always double-check your blind spots before changing lanes.

 Speed limits are there for a reason.
 In addition to breaking the law by going too fast, speeding raises your risk of losing control of your car and lowers your ability to mitigate the severity of a crash if you experience a collision.
 Keep an eye on your speedometer anytime you’re in the car for the safety of yourself and others.